How Bystander CPR Saves Lives in Emergencies

 State of the Heart by cardiologist Dr. Haider Warraich explores the history, science, and future of cardiac disease.

 Most people recognize the seriousness of heart disease and want to know how to maintain heart health, it’s hard to believe that in ancient times people did not consider the heart a vital organ.
-The liver was revered as the driving force of the circulation responsible for maintaining life.
-Even now, the heart is sometimes thought of as just a pump, and not the complex organ that it is.
+The liver was revered as the driving force of circulation responsible for maintaining life.
+Even now, the heart is sometimes thought of as just a pump and not the complex organ that it is.

 Dr. Warraich weaves the heart’s story with threads of medical history, explanations of basic cardiac anatomy and physiology, and stories about real patients he has treated for a variety of heart conditions.